How does loan modification work?

 Government-backed loan modifications

-Government-backed loans, like Federal Housing Administration (FHA), Veterans Affairs (VA) and U.S. Department of Agriculture (USDA) loans have their own programs to help borrowers avoid foreclosure.
+Government-backed loans, such as those from the Federal Housing Administration (FHA), Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA), have their own programs to help borrowers avoid foreclosure.
 For instance, the FHA loan modification program can lower the borrower’s monthly payment with a stand-alone modification that extends the loan term, a stand-alone partial claim or a combination of both.

 Who qualifies for a loan modification?